Shaoxiong (Steven) Yuan

 The source code can be found here.

-4. An Online Shopping Website Using Django
+Online Shopping Website — Django + Nginx

 The source code can be found here.

-This project also uses Nginx to handle static requests such as html templates, css files, and js files.
+This project also uses Nginx to handle static requests such as HTML templates, CSS files, and JS files.
 To download nginx, visit this link.
 The configuration file can be found here.
 The static files can be found here.

-5. GPT-2 (Generative "Python" Transformer) Implementation
+GPT-2 (Generative "Python" Transformer) Implementation

 This project trained the GPT model from scratch to allow the computer to predict what my next line of Python code is.
 The complete tutorial is taught by sentdex in Generating Python code with GPT.
 The trained model using 80G of python files can be found at this link.